dodyg/practical-aspnetcore/projects/net6/README.md

   This sample shows how to handle multiple HTTP Verbs request using `MapMethods`.

-## Minimal Hosting Default Configuration
+## WebApplication - Minimal Hosting

   This is a set of samples that demonstrates things that you can do with the default configuration using `WebApplication.Create()` before you have to resort to `WebApplication.CreateBuilder()`.